LatinScribe/BetaGoZero/README.md

 fit our needs.\
 - *pygame* for outputting visuals to the user:\
-Although pygame has been covered extensively in class, we have used some functions for getting active events (cursor position, mouse clicks, etc) which was less covered in class.\
+Although pygame has been covered extensively in class, we have used some functions for getting active events (cursor position, mouse clicks, etc./) which was less covered in class.\
 - *Pillow* for manipulating images:\
 Used for creating (image.paste, image.draw, etc) and saving (image.save)